Kibranoz/louisCouturePortfolio/content/resume.md

 - Enabled users to bookmark and return to specific moments in courses
 - Launched as mobile app on iOS and progressive web app on Android and PC
-- Integrated keyboard shortcuts for enhanced productivity
+- Integrated mobile keyboard shortcuts for enhanced productivity
 - Implemented text file export functionality
 - Designed dark mode with automatic detection of user system preferences